 Gerontology: This subject discusses the individuals health related needs that result from the normal aging process.
 Focus is on the older adult in their struggle to maintain, promote, and restore health.
 It also discusses assistance for the challenges of abnormal disorders such as dementia and related conditions.
 This course deals with the psychosocial and physiological changes that occur normally in the older adult.

 Pharmacology III: This course continues the progression of the detailed discussion of drugs that affect body systems that correlate closely to the Level III Medical-Surgical Nursing.
-Drug Administration, Pharmacology I and Pharmacology II are prerequisites.
+Pharmacology I and Drug Administration, and Pharmacology II are prerequisites.
 The course is designed to follow closely to corresponding clinical experiences.

-Mental Health: This course presents basic concepts of assessment, diagnoses, and treatments of the patient with mental health problems.
-The subjects of abuse including substance and eating disorders as well as sexual abuse and domestic violence are emphasized as well.
+Mental Health: This course presents basic concepts of assessment, diagnoses, and treatments of the patient with mental health issues.
+The subjects of abuse including substance and eating disorders, as well as sexual abuse and domestic violence, are included as well.

 Maternal-Child Nursing II; Pediatrics: This course presents concepts of nursing care for the child from toddler through adolescence.
 Emphasis is placed on identifying appropriate needs/problems appropriate to age and developmental stage by use of the nursing process.
 Correlated clinical assignment provides the student experience in the acute care clinical setting.
 Other assignments are also scheduled to allow the student to experience on-going health promotion and maintenance of the child.

 Pharmacology IV: This course continues the progression of the detailed discussion of drugs that affect body systems that correlate to Level IV Medical-Surgical Nursing.
-Drug Administration, Pharmacology I, II and III are prerequisites.
+Pharmacology I and Drug Administration, Pharmacology II, and Pharmacology III are prerequisites.
 The course is designed to follow closely to corresponding clinical experiences.